graphology/presentations/fosdem2017/presentation.md

 ### Constant time vs. memory

-Since we can't know about our potential users' goals, we cannot aggressively optimize the reference implementation for a single use case.
+* We don't know the precise use cases.
+* So we can't aggressively optimize.

-Most common read operations should therefore run in constant time.
+* Most common read operations should therefore run in constant time.

-This obviously means some memory overhead.
+* This obviously means some memory overhead.

 ---

 ### The actual data structure

-Two ES6 `Map` objects to store nodes & edges (faster on recent engines & keeps order information).
+Two ES6 `Map` objects to store nodes & edges (faster on recent engines).

-Lazy indexation of neighborhoods (inintuitively, a multigraph might be faster for some use cases because you don't need to ensure the structure is coherent).
+Lazy indexation of neighborhoods. #sparsematrix

+Note: (inintuitively, a multigraph might be faster for some use cases because you don't need to ensure the structure is coherent).

 ---